bfemiano/accumulo-hive-storage-manager/README.md

 *   Allow per-qualifier type hints in the serde property, similar to the latest build of the HBase StorageHandler.
 *   Support for remaining hive primitive column types.
 *   Support for complex value types (Struct, Map, Array, Union).
+*	Allow custom Authorizations to be supplied from an external source.